 Field and Clinical Experiences

-As a student in the Hiram College Teacher Education Program, candidates will have many opportunities to visit area schools.
+As a student in the Hiram College Teacher Licensure Program, candidates will have many opportunities to visit area schools.
 These opportunities are a vital part of the preparation because they connect candidates with their goals and help them see the reality of the theories being learned.